enr/dups/README.md

 Checked 129 files and found 2 dups in 230ns
 ```

-Using `--quiet` option output is suppressed but exit code is 2 if duplicates are
+Using `--quiet` option output is suppressed but exit code is the number of duplicates found.
-found or 0 otherwise.

 ```
 $ ./bin/dups --quiet .git/